felixhsu123/Performance-analysis-of-CNN-Trained-for-Traffic-Sign-Recognition-on-Cadence-Tensilica-P6-DSP/README.md

 __________________________________________________________________________________________
 Performance came out to be 116.54 frames per second @ 1000.00MHz system clock.
 # Power and Area Analysis:-
 The RTL code obtained is dumped onto the FPGA.
 Once dumped we can find out how much area of the FPGA it is occupying in terms of number/percentage of CLB's.
+# Summary of Softwares used:
+1)NVIDIA DIGITS - For training AlexNet.
+2)Xtensa Neural Network Compiler - For generating optimized,fixed-point code for target DSP.
+3)Xtensa Xplorer - Viewing accuracy and performance parameters.
+4) Cadence's Xtensa Processor Generator - For generating RTL code for Xtensa architecture based Vision P6 processor.
+5) Xilinx FPGA and ISE design suit/VIVADO - for dumping code on the FPGA.